Korg Opsix ► 300+ custom sounds

 UI

-Here things look much better, however, I have a number of complaints.
-The Opsix was supposed to be the synth which made FM synthesis easy – I’m not really sure if it does.
-It definitely tricks you into thinking it’s easy, because it has several knobs (while the DX-7 had none), and it has a 2-inch-wide display (while the DX-7 had a one-inch-wide display).
-Of course once you get used to the interface and remember all the pathways, there is less ground for criticism and the workflow is acceptable.
+The other complaint is a broader one.
+The Opsix was supposed to be the synth which made FM synthesis easy.
+I’m not really sure if it does.
+It definitely tricks you into thinking FM synthesis has become easy, because the synth comes with several knobs (DX-7 had none), and it sports a 2-inch-wide display (DX-7 had a one-inch-wide display).
+Of course once you get used to the interface and remember all the pathways, there is less ground for criticism and the workflow becomes acceptable.
 But to tell you the truth, I am confused.
-Why doesn’t this synth have more knobs and buttons?
-The Wavestate / Minilogue were cheaper yet they had more of everything on the panel (the Minilogue XD had it all: high-quality knobs & switches, metal chassis and a wood piece).
-I understand that an FM engine with six operators and all the gadgets would entail a massive amount of real-time controls, but I’m not asking for that.
+Why doesn’t this synth have more knobs and / or buttons?
+The Wavestate / Minilogue were cheaper yet they had more of everything on the panel.
+The Minilogue XD, for example, had it all: high-quality knobs & switches, metal chassis and even a wood piece!
+I understand that an FM engine with six operators and all the gadgets would entail a massive amount of real-time controls – but I’m not asking for that.

-So be warned: editing the Opsix to its fullest potential equals constant clicking between pages of the modules.
-It is okay if you want to make some traditional sounds, because Opsix can work as a traditional synth with its sawtooths and filters, plus the quality FX unit is a quick gateway to make something nice (I think Opsix has the most interesting setup of reverbs).
+So be warned: editing the Opsix to its fullest potential equals constant clicking between pages of modules.
+The interface is fine if you want to make some traditional sounds, because Opsix can work as a traditional synth with its sawtooths and filters, plus the quality FX unit is a quick gateway to make something nice (I think Opsix has the most interesting setup of reverbs).
 But it is not a good way to make FM easy.
-Of course it’s much easier than DX-7, but is this the best we can get?
-I personally hoped for more.
-It’s nowhere near the Minilogue in terms of clarity and ease of use, and there seem to be better hardware interfaces if you want to learn FM.
+There seem to be better hardware interfaces out there if you want to learn or make the most out of FM synthesis.

 THE SOUND (or rather THE SOUNDS)

-But in my opinion this route is the good news, for at least two reasons.
+But in my opinion this reality brings some good news, for at least two reasons.
 One – it’s something different; it’s not an obvious, hackneyed sound.
 Two – it’s “laid back” yet “present” (a pleasing quality for the ear) and amazingly versatile in its shapeshifting ability.
-Opsix’s six operators with detailed settings, various filters, various waveforms, user-defined algorithms, lots of FX and a mod matrix that can modulate practically all of it make up a force to be reckoned with, and enable the synth to create a remarkable, practically speaking neverending supply of original patches.
-I think this is the kind of synth that will yield a huge collection of customs sounds over the coming years because each person tweaking it will approach it somewhat differently.
+The six operators with their detailed parameters, the various filters, the diverse waveforms, the user-defined algorithms, lots of FX and a mod matrix that can modulate practically all of it make up a force to be reckoned with and enable the synth to create a remarkable, practically speaking never-ending supply of original sounds.
+I think this is the kind of synth that will yield a huge collection of customs presets over the coming years because each person tweaking it can (and surely will) approach the process differently.
 The generous engine gives tons of possibilities for every synthesis school out there.
-The only proviso is that you have to modulate quite a number of parameters to bring it all to life.
+The only proviso is that you have to modulate quite a number of parameters to bring it all to life & make it sound appealing.

-Two words for those of you who wonder how it compares against the DX-7 – here I don’t have good news for you.
+Two words for those of you who wonder how it compares against the DX-7.
+Unfortunately, no good news here.
 Opsix loses the old warmth and organicness of DX-7 somewhere along the way.
-When I had both the DX-7 and the Casio CZ-5000, I thought that the CZ sounded like crap.
-But compared with Opsix, even the CZ sounds better in some respect.
-The CZ lacks the aforementioned depth and organicness of the DX-7, but at least it has this nice grunge lo-fi sound to it.
+Back in the day I used to own a DX-7 and a Casio CZ-5000.
+I thought the Casio CZ sounded like crap pitted against the DX-7.
+But compared with the Opsix, even the CZ sounds better, let alone DX-7.
+The Casio CZ lacked the aforementioned “depth” and “organicness” of the DX-7, but at least it had this nice, grunge, lo-fi sound to it.
 The Opsix fails even at that.
 It does have a “lo-fi” effect and 8 / 12-bit waves that you can activate, but come on – it’s like putting lipstick on a corpse.
 OK, maybe I’m being too brutal.
-I’ll say this: it’s not that authentic.
-It’s just noise.
+I’ll say this: it doesn’t feel “authentic” it’s just noise.
 Or maybe the noise loses its appeal because the basic waves / sound generators are too “precise”.
 I’m not sure which way it goes.
 So if you’re a DX-7 nerd, be warned: the Opsix has a lot of stuff to degrade the sound and make it more dusty / lo-fi, but it is not a DX-7 kind of lo-finess (or it’s not an “innate” lo-finess – again, you have to modulate it to make it sound convincing.)

 Support this page when you buy gear: